DrJLabs/FancyRAG/docs/architecture/overview.md

 - `PYTHONPATH=src python3 -m scripts.check_docs --strict` — documentation lint guard that enforces minimal-path instructions and native retriever references remain accurate before shipping ingestion or retrieval updates.
 Results are written to `artifacts/docs/check_docs.json` and failures surface actionable remediation hints.
 - `PYTHONPATH=src python3 scripts/kg_build.py --enable-semantic` — optional semantic enrichment pass that invokes the GraphRAG `LLMEntityRelationExtractor`, writes entity/relationship nodes tagged with `semantic_source=kg_build.semantic_enrichment.v1`, and records additional QA metrics governed by `--qa-max-semantic-failures` and `--qa-max-semantic-orphans` thresholds.
 When either threshold is exceeded the run rolls back semantic nodes/relationships and exits with a non-zero status so base chunk ingestion remains intact.

+- **Refactor Reference:** Before touching `scripts/kg_build.py`, review the refactor planning set — [project brief](../prd/projects/fancyrag-kg-build-refactor/project-brief.md), [architecture addendum](projects/fancyrag-kg-build-refactor.md), and [Epic 4](../bmad/focused-epics/kg-build-refactor/epic.md) — to confirm module boundaries, guardrails, and testing expectations.

 Re-read the sections relevant to the command you intend to run and confirm the workflow still matches the latest documented steps.
 If a command deviates from the documented behaviour, halt and update the documentation before proceeding.

+## Upcoming Refactor Alignment
+- The `kg_build.py` monolith is slated for decomposition into `src/fancyrag/` modules (CLI, pipeline, QA, DB, config, utils).
+- Keep this overview in sync with the addendum (`projects/fancyrag-kg-build-refactor.md`) as modules land; update the component list and diagrams when the package structure changes.
+- Until the refactor merges, continue running the existing script but stage unit tests and CLI smoke coverage for parity.

 ## Diagram
 ```mermaid